 After the procedure, you might notice swelling and possibly blistering or bleeding.
 Antibacterial ointment can help promote healing.
 You'll likely need repeated sessions to lighten the tattoo, and it might not be possible to completely erase the tattoo.

 During surgical removal, the is anesthetised.
 The tattoo is removed with a surgeons knife, and the edges of are stitched back together.
-Surgical tattoo removal is effective — but it leaves a scar and might be practical only for small tattoos.
+Surgical tattoo removal or Tattoo Removal Surgery is effective — but it leaves a scar and might be practical only for small tattoos.

 The affected area feels sore and raw for several days after the procedure.
 Recovery can take up to two to three weeks.
 Due to unpredictable results it is not a procedure of choice for us.